ClarkMcGrew/edep-sim/README.md

 #### The TG4Event Class

 The main event class (TG4Event) is a data-only class defined in the `TG4Event.h` include file.
-It has the following public user fields:
+It has the following fields which should be access using the matching accessor:

    * EventId: The event number